Ajinkyap22/inventory-app/README.md

 # Express Inventory Application

-> An Inventroy Management application for a football kit store.
+> An Inventory Management application for a football kit store.

 ## Table of contents